shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-common-.md

-# Lab: Migrate Windows Servers from Hyper-V to Azure
+# Migrate Windows Servers from Hyper-V to Azure

 ## Exercise 1: Migrating your apps and your data, leveraging Microsoft services and tools including Azure Migrate: Server Migration